xorgxx/NeoxSeoBundle/README.md

 # NeoxSeoBundle { Symfony 6 }
 This bundle provides a simple and flexible to provide Seo functionality for developers.
+Tow way to use : 1 - Attribute 2 - Injection & 1+2 😉

 [![2023-09-29-12-02-44.png](https://i.postimg.cc/HnKB63d2/2023-09-29-12-02-44.png)](https://postimg.cc/kRQQ4QV6)
 ## Installation !!